Pupillage

 Each pupil will be expected to participate fully in the work of his or her Pupil Supervisor.
 In addition, Chambers organises written exercises and advocacy training.

-Chambers has a highly detailed and focused Training Plan for Pupils, designed to allow every pupil to aim towards meeting each of the competences set out in the Bar Standards Board Professional Statement.
-The Training Plan will be provided to those pupils, who accept offers of pupillage, prior to the commencement of their pupillage.
-This will allow pupils to familiarise themselves with the plan and to begin the self-reflection that the plan calls for.
+Chambers has a highly detailed and focused Training Programme for Pupils, designed to allow every pupil to aim at meeting each of the competences set out in the Bar Standards Board Professional Statement.
+The Training Programme will be provided to those pupils, who accept offers of pupillage, prior to the commencement of their pupillage.
+This will allow pupils to familiarise themselves with the programme and to begin the self-reflection that the programme calls for.

 The training is thorough and covers all areas of the competences specified in the Professional Statement, and pupils will be fully supported by highly experienced supervisors and clerks as well as other members of Chambers.
 It is important to us that we remain a very inclusive and supportive set